qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

-More advanced QGIS users should use OSGeo4W packages, which for one make it possible to install several versions in parallel and also to do much more efficient updates as only changed components are downloaded and installed,
+More advanced QGIS users should use OSGeo4W packages, which for one make it possible to install several versions in parallel and also to do much more efficient updates as only changed components are downloaded and installed.

 The OSGeo4W repository contains a lot of software from OSGeo projects.
 QGIS and all dependencies are included, along with Python, GRASS, GDAL, etc.
 The installer is able to install from internet or just download all needed packages beforehand.
-The downloaded files are kept in a local directory for future installations and could also be use to install offline.
+The downloaded files are kept in a local directory for future installations and could also be used to install offline.

 Steps are: